praetorian-inc/ruby_hashcat/README.md

 ## Usage

+Interact with ruby_hashcat library:

+    RubyHashcat::Objects::Hash.new(1, '/path/to/hashcat/executable')

+Or start the API:

+    RubyHashcat.start_api('/path/to/hashcat/executable', debug)

-Check out the test folder to see some examples of running a crack job.
+Or check out the test folder to see some of the examples.

 ## Contributing